coderanger/coderanger.net/content/posts/funding-foss.md

 campaign) is hugely emotionally draining, and the mental burden of "I've already sold these features to people" is considerable.
 Patreon is at least an ongoing donation, as opposed to a one-time cash infusion, but I've not yet seen anyone receive even close to a living wage on there or any similar service.
+Even if you do manage to raise a good amount of money, 10% immediately vanishes to fees.
 If you are far more outgoing and comfortable with self-promotion than I am, this might be a path for you.

 ## Hiring contributors